 Toilets are covered in germs, so it's important to have the right cleaning supplies on hand to combat any dirt and bacteria.
 Here's what you'll need to get the job done:

-- Rubber gloves protect your hands while cleaning a toilet bowl.
+- Rubber gloves to protect your hands while cleaning a toilet bowl.

-- Bathroom cleaners with hydrogen peroxide or oxygen bleach help do the dirty work.
+- Bathroom cleaners that include hydrogen peroxide or oxygen bleach.

-- Disinfecting wipes quickly clean the exterior of the toilet, including the seat and lid.
+- Disinfecting wipes to quickly clean the exterior of the toilet, including the seat and lid.

-- A scrub brush or pumice stone on a stick can buff out tough stains.
+- Scrub brush or pumice stone on a stick for tough stains.